sahearn/Nextcloud-Bookmarks-Display/README.md

 # Nextcloud-Bookmarks
-Render with collapsible display of bookmarks exported from Nextcloud
+Searchable and collapsible display of browser bookmarks exported from Nextcloud